ESA Future Missions - Overview

 As part of the Living Planet Programme, Earth Watch furthermore aims at securing an independent sustainable capability in operational Earth Observation for Europe.
 This capability must satisfy requirements for operational services supporting both institutional needs and commercial initiatives.

 ESA Future Missions

-Sentinel-4 is dedicated to atmospheric monitoring, and will consist of payloads carried aboard EUMETSAT's Meteosat Third Generation satellites.
+Sentinel-4 is dedicated to air quality monitoring.
+The Sentinel-4 UVN instrument is a spectrometer carried aboard Meteosat Third Generation satellites, operated by EUMETSAT.
 The mission aims to provide continuous monitoring of the composition of the Earth's atmosphere at high temporal and spatial resolution and the data will be used to support monitoring and forecasting over Europe.